XavierBerger/RPi-Monitor/README.md

 ## Usage

-Start rpimonitord from directory rpimonitor web with the command
+Start rpimonitord from directory _./rpimonitor_ with the command

     ./rpimonitord &

-When the rpimonitord is running, you can check the current status in the file with the command:

-    cat rpimonitord.status

-Start the web server by excuting the following command

-    ./start.sh
+That's it, you Raspberry Pi is monitored.
 You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.

 ## Future development

-Future development will make installation and usage easier.
-It will start rpimonitord as daemon and will add additionnal feature to the web interface.
+Future development will make installation and usage easier (yes, it is possible with debian package and upstart).

+Additionnal feature will also be added into the web interface.